-The pay will vary depending on who you are doing merchandising for, but it’s generally anywhere from $8 to $20 per hour.
-You are also usually hired as an Independent Contractor, which means taxes are your responsibility.
+Merchandising pay will vary depending on who you are doing merchandising for, but it's generally anywhere from $8 to $20 per hour.
 Some merchandising companies will additionally reimburse you for your mileage.
 This is especially important if you are having to travel a good distance away from your home to do the work.

 Is it OK to do merchandising for more than one company?

 Yes, you can certainly work for more than one company.
 But it's important to be mindful of things like store location and the amount of work involved.

 For example, let's say you accept two merchandising jobs for the same day.
 However, the stores are 30 to 40 miles apart from each other.
 That may not really work out for you because of all the driving.